grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/03 Notifications.md

   ]
 ```

-The `loop.last` is a special Jinja feature used here in order to not add a
+The `loop.last` is a special Jinja feature used here to not add a
 comma after the very last item (a comma at the end would not be valid JSON).

 > It's important to remember that after the Jinja-parsing/replacing, the result _must be a valid JSON structure_.